The CRM implementation process: a six step plan for success

 - Forecasting a CRM implementation budget

 - Rolling out your new system - migrating data,

 - Going live and how to plan for it

 - Evaluating the success of your CRM implementation project

-1. Create an implementation team
+1. Create a CRM implementation team

 At a basic level, you should include:

-- Project manager: the leader.
+- Project manager: the leader during your CRM planning

 - Application analyst: responsible for data migration and cleansing